bor0/gidti/manuscript/chapter2.md

 Note that wherever {$$}A \land B{/$$} is true (the list of given propositions, or premises, or hypothesis) then so is {$$}A \land B \to B{/$$} (the conclusion), which means that this is a valid logical argument according to Definition 17.

 At the lowest level (formal systems), proofs were just a transformation (substitution) from one expression to another.
-However, at a higher level (logic), the way proofs are done is closely related to the symbols.
+However, at a higher level (logic), the way proofs are done is closely related to the symbols defined in the system.
 For example, in logic, there's {$$}\land{/$$} so there are specific rules about introducing/eliminating it.

 X> ### Exercise 12
 X>